rise8-us/rise8-us/docs/practice-playbook.md

 MR/PRs should be used when code review by an engineer outside the initial pair is desired.
 We highly recommend code review be completed, pairing can be a way to complete this.
 Regardless of MR/PR or pushing directly to main/master, testing needs to be completed on new functionality before it is committed to main/master.
-#YouBreakItYouBuyIt

-We highly encourage creating Merge Requests however they are not required.
-Given our committment to pair programming we believe that having one or two engineers review the code is sufficent to ensure code quality.
-Regardless of MR/PR or pushing directly to main/master, testing needs to be completed on new functionality before it is committed to main/master. #YouBreakItYouBuyIt
+Cleanup/remove branches post merge/pull request completion.
+Abandoned branches should also be removed to avoid Git pollution.
+`#YouBreakItYouBuyIt`

+HOOKS
+Consdering the optionality of MRs/PRs, we strongly encourage the use of commit hooks to further ensure code quality.
+These hooks can range from enforcing commit formats to running unit tests and may be left up to the team to decide.

 MR COMMENTS
 We encourage comments/suggestions/questions/discussion/etc. on MR per our belief in strong opinions loosely held >> better resulting code
 Branch commits should be rebased and squashed before merging to keep the git history cleaner.

-HOOKS
-We encourage the use of commit hooks to further ensure code quality.
-These hooks can range from enforcing commit formats to running unit tests and may be left up to the team to decide.

 REBASE
 We encourage squashing and rebasing to preserve the cleanliness and readability of the git history on the master branch.
 This should only be performed by an engineer that understands the rebasing process in order to avoid causing irreparable damage to the master branch.

-CONCISE COMMIT MESSAGES
+COMMIT MESSAGES
-Using industry standards such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are not required but teams may choose to follow any other industry standard.
-Commit messages should be a brief, concise description in imperative tense of what the commit adds.
+Using industry standards such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are not required but teams may choose to follow any given industry standard.
+Commit messages should be a brief, concise description in imperative tense of what the commit adds, and with the appropriate authors (alternating authors or using tools such as git with .git-together).

 MASTER SHOULD BE PROTECTED
-We believe merging in to master directly is **NEVER** justified in order to preserve the integrity of main.
+We believe merging in to main directly is *rarely* justified in order to preserve the integrity of main.
 We understand that allowing to push to main directly without the checks associated with Merge Requests increases the probablility of intrroducing errors in hotfixes resulting in the need for hotfixes to hotfixes.
+Merging directly into main should be performed with the greatest of care and verification, with the team being made aware of the changes.

 ### CI/CD Pipeline

 **Continuous Integration**

+We beleive CI begins at the local development env.
+This includes the tools to run automated tests, linting, and other checks on branches **BEFORE** you merge up.

 We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the main branch health.
 Furthermore it empowers the ability of the team to hold to agile practices.

 CI stages should include at a minimum